tobiasbriones/blog/swe/diary/troubleshooting/troubleshooting-diary/index.md

 I list random troubleshooting experiences I face next.

+### Dev

+This covers day-to-day annoying issues I have solved before in software development.

 ### Machine Learning

 The next issues are related to machine learning issues like numerical